deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/FAQ.md

 title: "The runtime-audit-engine module: usage"
 ---

-## How to collect events?
+## How to collect events

 Pods of `runtime-audit-engine` output all events to stdout.
-These events can then be collected by [log-shipper-agents](../460-log-shipper/) and sent to any supported destination.
+Those events can then be collected by [log-shipper-agents](../460-log-shipper/) and sent to any supported destination.

-An example of [ClusterLoggingConfig](/460-log-shipper/cr.html#clusterloggingconfig) for `log-shipper`:
+Below is an example [ClusterLoggingConfig](/460-log-shipper/cr.html#clusterloggingconfig) configuration for the `log-shipper` module:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1